nya00001/mtm6302-capstone-nya00001/README.md

 ## Overview

 This web application allows users to take quizzes fetched from the Quiz API.
 Users can select answers, which are then submitted and scored.
-I had to modify the quiz category in HTML to reflect the types of questions used in the Quiz API
+The quiz categories in the HTML were modified to align with the types of questions available in the Quiz API.

 ## Steps Taken